 The simplest trellis support has two parts: upright posts and a crossbar.
 The crossbar eliminates the sagging and bending of other systems.
 We used to make trellis supports out of wood by using 2x2s for the uprights and the crossbar; however, wood rots in contact with soil after a few years.
 We now use galvanized electrical metallic tubing (EMT) for both the uprights and the crossbar.
 EMT is sold in standard 10-foot lengths.

 Begin with the uprights

 The uprights should be one diameter size larger than the crossbar to allow a hairpin-shaped piece of flexible wire to fit in and secure the bar on top.
-We use 1-inch-diameter conduit for the uprights and ¾-inch-diameter for the crossbar.
+We use a 1-inch-diameter conduit for the uprights and a ¾-inch-diameter for the crossbar.
 For a 6½-foot-tall trellis, we cut the posts 8 feet long and drive the uprights 18 inches into the soil.
-When you drive pipe using a hammer, the force of the blows can deform the end of the pipe; you can prevent that by inserting a 6-inch-long bolt with a head a little larger than the pipe into the top of the pipe and hammering on that.
+When you drive a pipe using a hammer, the force of the blows can deform the end of the pipe; you can prevent that by inserting a 6-inch-long bolt with ahead a little larger than the pipe into the top of the pipe and hammering on that.
 Be sure to wear eye protection when hammering on metal.